Navel-IT/navel-collector-manager/README.md

 navel-scheduler
 ===============

-navel-scheduler's purpose is to get back datas from connectors at scheduled time then encode and push it through RabbbitMQ to navel-router
+navel-scheduler's purpose is to get back datas from connectors at scheduled time then encode and push it through RabbbitMQ to navel-router.

 Building
 --------